Clinics & Services

 CHILDHOOD IMMUNISATIONS (BY APPOINTMENT): This service has been taken on by the Vaccine Transformation Program, and childhood immunisations will be delivered by the community nursing team.
 We strongly recommend that all children have the full range of childhood immunisations except in those extremely rare cases where there are contra-indications.
 The normal schedule and vaccine information can be seen here.
 If you have any concerns at all about your child being immunised, please discuss the matter with your Health Visitor.

 CHRONIC DISEASE MANAGEMENT SPECIALIST CLINICS: (Asthma, Diabetes, Blood Pressure, Epilepsy, Heart Disease, Mental Health, Stroke, Thyroid, Cancer, Lung Disease, Peripheral vascular disease, Atrial Fibrillation, Heart failure) - We are slowly moving to a 'house of care' style, focusing more on patients setting their goals.
 We are also moving to a month of birth recall and review system.

 These clinics and reviews are arranged on a regular basis.
 Patients with any of these conditions will be contacted to attend, either by letter or by telephone.
 The clinics are run by the practice nurses.
 If you think you have been missed from the recall programme please let us know as soon as possible.

-IN-HOUSE BLOOD TESTING: Patient blood tests and other investigations are performed in the surgery.
+BLOOD TESTING: Patient blood tests and other investigations are performed in community clinic in Balivanich.
 Tests are done at the request of a GP or nurse.

 MEDICATION REVIEWS: Our Primary Care Pharmacist, Amy MacPhee, works from the Uist and Barra Hospital on Mondays.
 She can deal with medication reviews and medication requests.
 You can phone and make an appointment with her through the surgery.
 While she is on maternity leave, other pharmacists are undertaking some medication reviews.